kacemws/TP2-ALOS/Readme.md

 2. Question 2 : to update a note, we will do the following :

     1.  we will be updating a note, so we will be sending a "put" request to a specific (and exisiting note), therefore, the endpoint would look like this              `localhost:3000/notes/:id`

     2. The object would be as follow (since the put request overwrite the old data with whatever is in the request body, we should keep all arguments required)

             {
-        "value": "my updated note",
+            	"value": "my awesome updated note",
             	"color": "#111d5e",
             	"createdAt": "Sat Apr 17 2021 10:39:05 GMT+0000 (UTC)",
             	"owner": "6073232d7cde19b9c27093bc"
             }

     3.  we will be sending json data, therefore, the "d" and "H" flag would be mendatory